stadid/webcontrol/README.md

 • No built in trackers / telemetry.

+• Easy setup.
+The only thing you have to do is to select what Zones and Circuits you want to display.

 • Intuitive (to the author, of course) lighweight Web interface with detailed explanation for the settings and parameters changed.

+• Always actual data as parameters are read from the system at the time of corresponding interface page is loaded.

 • Depending on the model and generation of the controller (**currently supported all generations of VRC700 and VRC720**), the program supports up to 9 heating circuits and up to 9 zones, plus management of the time windows, desired temperatures and special operating modes.